percona/pxb-docs/docs/xtrabackup-option-reference.md

 !!! note "Mutual exclusion"

     `--tables` and `--databases` are mutually exclusive.
-If you use both options in the same command, XtraBackup ignores `--databases` and only uses `--tables`.
-Use only one of these options per backup operation.
+If you use both options in the same command, XtraBackup may produce unexpected results. `--databases` acts as a high-level filter: databases not listed are skipped entirely.
+However, databases that *are* listed are treated as having all their tables included, causing the `--tables` regex to be ignored for those databases.
+Use only one of these options per backup operation, or use `--tables-file` instead of `--tables` to mix partial and whole database backups.

 Accepted syntax:

-This option accepts a comma-separated list of database names.
-To include all tables in a database, add `.*` after the database name (for example, `mydb.*`).
+This option accepts a comma-separated list of database names or table names.
+To include all tables in a database, simply specify the database name (for example, `mydb`).

-Regular expressions are not supported.
+!!! warning "No Wildcards or Regex"
+    The `--databases` option does **not** support wildcards (like `*`) or regular expressions.
+Do not use `mydb.*` as it will search for a literal table named `*`.

 Examples:

 * `--databases=mysql,performance_schema,sys` - Backs up the entire mysql, performance_schema, and sys databases

-* `--databases=mydb.*` - Backs up every table in the mydb database
+* `--databases=mydb` - Backs up every table in the mydb database

+* `--databases=mydb.table1` - Backs up only table1 in the mydb database

 ### databases-exclude

 Usage: `--databases-exclude=name`

 Databases are excluded based on name.
 This option operates the same way as `--databases`, but excludes the matched names from the backup.

 This option has a higher priority than
 `--databases`.